-KEVEYIS (pronounced keh-VAY-iss) is a prescription drug by Strongbridge Biopharma TM.
-It is the first and only FDA-approved periodic paralysis treatment.
+KEVEYIS (pronounced keh-VAY-iss) is a prescription drug by Xeris Pharmaceuticals, Inc. It is an FDA-approved periodic paralysis treatment.
 Each KEVEYIS tablet contains 50 mg of the active ingredient, dichlorphenamide, and a tablet is usually prescribed to be taken once or twice daily.
 This medication can be used for hyperkalemic and hypokalemic periodic paralysis, as well as other similar diseases.

 Mechanism of Action: Carbonic Anhydrase Inhibitor

 Additional Resources: Xeris TM CareConnection